samsmit362/HismithControl/README.md

 	additional detail points will be added from move variant with id == 3 (according pair: 2/3) or id == 2 (according pair: 3/2) or 'random' (according pair: random/random) randomly.
 - If simple move type is "out" and its average speed in rpm >= 200 and <= maximum (in range [200, maximum]) then\
 additional detail points will be added from move variant with id == 2 (according pair: 1/2).

+## Video Speed Rate Changes
+From v5.0 this program also supports video speed rate changes, so you can assign hotkeys for slow down or increase video speed in VLC, and this application will automatically detect it in real time.

 ## Known issues
 Sometimes (in some rare cases) after press "Start" it do some unpredictable moves, freezes or increase speed (looks something freeze communication with "Intiface Central" (Antivirus, System update, etc) or its "Intiface Central" internal issue), in order to avoid such situations i recommend to: after each initial "Start" to check how Run is going with video navigation and etc, and only if all is going well to use it, in other case reboot OS resolve an issue.\